 The disruption to existing transport services, traffic movement, local businesses and the community would be enormous.
 Going underground, you have the advantage of only daylighting at discreet points and being significantly less disruptive.

 Of course, going underground has its own set of challenges.
-Tunnelling and excavating comes with ground movement risks, safety issues and its own set of technical problems to be solved.
+Tunneling and excavating come with ground movement risks, safety issues and their own set of technical problems to be solved.

 It’s not cheap; however, it does need to be offset against disruptions costs and the inevitable business and community impacts of building infrastructure above ground.